Sword Sansevieria, Blue Sansevieria, Somaliland Bowstring Hemp, ETC.

 Over the years, many Dracaena and Sansevieria species became synonyms of one another because of various disputes (Dracaena trifasciata vs. Sansevieria trifasciata).
 Still, there were species in both genera that had different species names but were the same species.
 So, that resulted in even the well-known species names being changed as well, such as this plant, changing from the better-known name Sansevieria ehrenbergii to Dracaena hanningtonii.
 The names aren’t new, and these disputes have been going on for a long time.
 Before testing came about, the differences between Dracaena and Sanseveria were based on their flowers, plant structure, and how they multiply.
 Both are quite different in that respect except or their fruit… They are basically the same and the flowers are also similar.
 Testing settled the disputes and it is unquestionable…

 Still, the name being officially changed took some time.
 I believe the first paper on the subject with the evidence was presented in 2014…

 The leaves are hard to explain, but they are VERY thick and hard with kind of a rough texture.
 From the center of the plant, the longest leaf is 3 1/4″ long x about 1″ at the widest point, and approximately 1″ deep.
 The inside of the leaf is sort of concave giving it the appearance of being boat-shaped.
-The margins or top edges of the leaves are kind of a tan color with a reddish-brown stripe that runs just below that from the tip to base.
-The base of the leaf encircling the stem, which you can’t see.
+The margins or top edges of the leaves are kind of a tan color with a reddish-brown stripe that runs just below that from the tip to the base.
+The base of the leaf encircles the stem, which you can’t see.
 The tips of the leaves have a very sharp needle.